Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 - Higher usage limits - Rarely hit limits with Sonnet 4

-- Opus access - Available but with limited daily usage
+- Opus access - Both 4.1 and 4.0 available but with limited daily usage

 - Best for: Regular Claude Code users